Vision Impairment Team

 Early Years

-• An Early Years QTVI – Above its QT vision impaired will be assigned to the child and will work with them and the family until they are at the end of Year 1 (or end of Reception in Special School).
+• An Early Years QTVI – A specialist teacher for young children with vision impairments will be assigned to the child and will work with them and the family until they are at the end of Year 2 (or end of Reception in Special School).
 Other specialist staff may also work with the child and family.
 Support is then continued by a QTVI working with school age children.

 • Regular visits are provided according to the severity of vision impairment and intervention required, initially in the home and then, when the child moves into a setting.